-Dinner that night was at a restaurant/Pizzeria called Spaltodieci.
-I chose this because they had a few tables set outside on the piazza, and it being a nice night, wanted to eat alfresco.
-I had crudo di parma with fried dough, and a delicious steak, all washed down with a nice bottle of local red wine.
+Dinner that night was at a restaurant/pizzeria called Spaltodieci.
+I chose this because they had a few tables set outside on the piazza, and it being a nice night, I wanted to eat alfresco.
+I had crudo di Parma with fried dough, and a delicious steak, all washed down with a nice bottle of local red wine.